MediaComem/comem-archidep/ex/minesweeper-deployment.md

     to build massively scalable soft real-time systems with requirements on high availability.
 Erlang's runtime system has built-in support for concurrency, distribution and fault tolerance.
-Some of its uses are in telecoms (90% of all internet traffic goes through routers and switches that use Erlang), banking, e-commerce, computer telephony and instant messaging (for example, WhatApp uses Erlang).
+Some of its uses are in telecoms (90% of all Internet traffic goes through routers and switches that use Erlang), banking, e-commerce, computer telephony and instant messaging (for example, WhatApp uses Erlang).
 - The frontend has been developed with [Alpine.js][alpinejs], a lightweight